kunalnano/waldo/README.md

 ```
 python detect.py --weights runs/train/yolov5s_waldo/weights/best.pt --img 640 --conf 0.25 --source test_images/
 ```
 This process involves several steps and requires a dataset, but it is more likely to give you accurate and robust results compared to the ORB-based script.
-The deep learning model will learn to recognize Waldo's features and should be able to detect him even in challenging scenarios like the airport scene you mentioned.
+The deep learning model will learn to recognize Waldo's features and should be able to detect him even in challenging scenarios like the airport scene etc.

 ### Usage